Umrah: The Most Rewarding Do-It-Yourself Trip

 Medina and Istanbul were once connected by the Hejaz Railway, the construction of which began in 1900 and reached Medina in 1908.
 After the withdrawal of the Ottoman Empire from the region at the end of the First World War, the Hejaz Railway became inactive.
 The station building in Medina, the last stop of the Hejaz Railway, still stands today.

 When booking hotels, you will need to factor a few things that may affect where you stay; budget, amenities, proximity to the main Islamic sites, and how long you stay for.
 Staying in Makkah is more expensive, so it may be useful if you are on a budget to spend only a few nights in Makkah and the rest in Medina.
 The closer you stay to the main sites, the more expensive the hotels are.
+Some hotels and certain hotel rooms offer a view of the Kaaba and the Haram.
 Remember to keep in mind that if you are travelling with elderly and/or children, it may be of benefit to stay in the closer hotels.

 You will find a hotel with whatever you need at HalalBooking.
 Find peaceful accommodation within the blessed valleys of Madinah-al-Munawwarah (Madina the Enlightened), or overlooking the beloved mountains of Makkah-al-Mukarramah (Makkah the Honoured).
 At HalalBooking, you can narrow your search down by the panel on the side which is titled ‘Filters’.
 Make your spiritual stay perfect by using filters: Halal Food, No-alcohol, Ladies Privacy, Location, Review Score, Stars, Meal Plan, Property Type and Airport Transfer.
 Cater to your budget and make your holiday as luxury or as budget as you would like.

 Halal food in Saudi Arabia